 Rice cooks up perfectly in the Instant Pot if you know a couple of simple things, like the amount of time and the amount of water to use.
 This recipe is for plain, basic long grain white rice, not basmati or jasmine rices.

 I decided to just go for it since those recipes said long grain rice, maybe it would work for my regular rice too!
-Oooops.
+Oops.
 I mean, I knew better.
 I knew that basmati and jasmine are finer and more delicate than plain rice, and I knew that they have shorter cooking times on the stove.
-What was I thinking?
+Why did I think it’d be different in the pressure cooker?

-It of course didn’t work.
+It of course didn’t work to cook long grain rice the same as jasmine or basmati.
 Those recipes have you rinse the rice, and then use the same amount of liquid as rice, and pressure cook for 3 minutes with a 10 minute natural release.
 My rice was not cooked through.
 I was actually using it in a filling that had a sauce, so I added the sauce to the pot and simmered it all until the rice was done.

 But, the next day I was back to my Instant Pot determined to get it right so that this wouldn’t happen to me again, or to anyone else searching for how to cook plain long grain white rice in the Instant Pot.

 The first step of my research was to look at my Instant Pot Paella recipe, which starts with cooking rice in the Instant Pot with canned diced tomatoes and stock.
 I know that that recipe works well because I used to make it all the time.
-I therefore estimated how much liquid the tomatoes probably contribute to the pot and added that to the amount of stock.
+I therefore estimated how much liquid the tomatoes probably contribute to the pot and added that to the amount of stock to get the correct water ratio.
 Then I decided to just go with the time specified for that recipe too.

 The rice turned out perfectly!
 It was fully cooked , but each grain still had its own integrity and held together so that it didn’t turn to mush when fluffed with a fork.
 So, how do you get perfect long grain white rice from your Instant Pot?
-Here it is!
+Here is the perfect Instant Pot rice recipe!

 How To Rinse Rice For The Instant Pot